msandroid/Cription-website/Privacy&Terms/gpt-4o-transcribe.md

 Audio, text
 Output
 Text
-GPT-4o Transcribe is a speech-to-text model that uses GPT-4o to transcribe audio.
+GPT-4o TranCription is a speech-to-text model that uses GPT-4o to tranCription audio.
 It offers improvements to word error rate and better language recognition and accuracy compared to original Whisper models.
 Use it for more accurate transcripts.

 16,000 context window
 2,000 max output tokens